Mission and Vision

 - We will maintain and grow our high-quality research and graduate programs focused in ecology, evolution, and molecular biosciences.

-- We will continue to develop our existing strengths in educating students in clinical lab sciences and preprofessional health sciences.
+- We will continue to develop our existing strengths in educating students in medical lab sciences and pre-health professions.

 - We will foster interdisciplinary research and graduate training partnerships in human health related fields.

 - We will be the interdisciplinary leader in biochemistry at Michigan Tech.

 - We will grow our department to 21 tenure-track faculty, 400 undergraduate students and 40–50 graduate students.